MatthewKelly12/Django_Rest_Tutorial/README.md

 			return self.name

 ### Create A Serializer For Your Model
-First we need to make serializers file.
-From your command line cd into the dogs directory.

-	cd dogs

-Create the serializers file.

-	touch serializers.py

 Now we need to import serializers, our model, and create a class serlializer from our model.
 In your text editor,copy the following code to your dog/serializer.py file.